 Ric Flair in WWF.
-Four words, in that very order, never thought conceivable.
+Words never thought conceivable.
 Not before 1991, anyway.
 Before the age of the Internet, unless you were amongst the early few subscribers of the dirtsheets, spoilers and backstage happenings were not commonly known to the everyday fan.
-So imagine the surprise of watching WWF Prime Time Wrestling on September 9, 1991, when out waltzes Ric Flair alongside Bobby Heenan cradling his WCW World Heavyweight Championship belt like a baby.
+So imagine the surprise of watching WWF Prime Time Wrestling on September 9th, 1991, when out waltzes Ric Flair alongside Bobby Heenan cradling his NWA World Heavyweight Championship belt like a baby.
 It was one of the most shocking moments in wrestling history!

 What led to Ric Flair, an NWA/WCW guy through and through, crossing enemy lines?

 Why Ric Flair Left WCW for the WWF in 1991